github-pfeifer-syscon-de/docs/Games.md

 offered the option to vote for your game, the results from wishing where crazy (before i did suspect that people showing pictures with multiple 4-stars where playing tricks), but after getting 3 4-stars with 10 wishes myself (as F2P), not long after getting a 5-star i must admit, i was wrong.

-So if you come across random quests, while farming stuff, this is the time to wish with better results, best results where with e.g. "give me two berries" with the variation that the immediate answer is not accepted, and you have to find some new ones...
-So it works best if you have some e.g. 10 wishes ready, as the chances are not that common.
+So if you come across random chores, do them.
+From my impression after doing some them the chances to get what you wan't increase.
+In my case i had 90 wishes, got Raiden with the expected pity of 50, And carelessly continued with the weapon banner, and was disappointed with the weapon for kinich....

 ## Story